What is an order management system and how to choose the right one?

 What does an order management system do?

-An OMS typically offers features such as order processing, multilocation inventory management, shipping and logistics management, customer management, and reporting and manufacturing analytics.
-With these features, businesses can manage inventory levels, track shipping and delivery status, manage make-to-order or make-to-stock workflows, update customer information, and generate reports to gain insights into their sales performance.
+An OMS typically offers features such as order processing, multilocation inventory management, shipping and logistics management, customer management, and reporting and analytics.
+With these features, businesses can manage inventory levels, track shipping and delivery status, manage production processes, update customer information, and generate reports to gain insights into their sales performance.

 Some of the core functions of an OMS typically include the following:

-• Order processing — This includes creating new orders, tracking the status of existing orders, and updating order information as necessary.
+- Order processing — This includes processing sales orders, creating new ones, tracking the status of existing orders, and updating order information as necessary.

 Overall, an OMS can help businesses improve their order processing, reduce errors and delays, and provide a better customer experience.